 The smart home market, its challenges and opportunities, and a look into the future.

-how you define it drives how you view it.
+It is important to first define the “smart home.”
+As in most cases, how you define it drives how you view it.
 A “smart home” is intuitive, aware, reactive, empathetic, seamless, and adaptable.
 It’s a big promise offering convenience, the ability to eliminate mundane tasks, and anticipation of the family’s needs.
-While the smart home has
+While the smart home has not yet been delivered, it is closer and headed in the right direction, encouraged by the mainstream attention companies like Amazon, Google, and Apple have brought to a mass market hungry for innovation.

 We are now in the second phase of the IoT home evolution, having moved from an automated home to a connected home.
 Initially, home automation was primarily envisioned by early adopter tech fanatics who cobbled their own system together using products and proprietary user interfaces (touch screens, wall-mounted master controls or tablets and smart phones) to bring it together.
 Often hardwired, sometimes wireless, the automated home was always complicated, driven with push buttons to “set the scene,” and outdated the day it was installed.
 The automated home was composed of several single-use smart devices, including IoT-enabled thermostats, garage door openers, and locks which primarily functioned on their own through an app.
 As home automation devices have gained popularity, attention has turned to creating a connected home, aided by user-friendly interfaces, voice assistants and mobile applications, with more affordable and intuitive single-use products.